 It’s fair to say that going to Antarctica is an achievement in itself – something to brag to your friends and family back home.
 As this could be your only chance to see this part of the world, why not take up as many challenges as possible?

 South Georgia might appear far off the map, but as part of a trip with Aurora Expeditions, it’s simply part of the journey.
-On the way to the Antarctic Peninsula, or on the way back, we may take a detour via Elephant Island or the Scotia Sea before heading for days on South Georgia.
+On the way to the Antarctic Peninsula, or on the way back, we may take a detour via Elephant Island or the Scotia Sea before heading on to South Georgia.
 During your Antarctic journey, you get to see this icy paradise as well as all the islands that form this incredible region.

 3. History